segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 ![](images/hier-mapping.png)

 ## Context Data Variables
 Context data variables let you define custom variables on each page that processing rules can read.
 See  the Adobe documentatoin to learn more about [how to use Adobe Analytics `contextData` and use processing rules](https://docs.adobe.com/content/help/en/analytics/implementation/vars/page-vars/contextdata.html) to populate analytics variables from that data.

 Segment will automatically sends all event properties as context data on specced eccommerce events, `page()`, `track()`, and `screen()` calls if you are using a device-mode ("bundled") destination for Analytics.js, or if you are sending unbundled events from a [Server library](/docs/connections/sources/catalog/).
 If you want to send additional context data from within your context data object ini your Segment payload, you can configure the Context Data Variables mapping in your destination settings to tell Segment which context variables to send to Adobe as context data.

 > note ""
 > **Note**: The context data value cannot be an object or an array as this not an Adobe accepted data type by Adobe Analytics.

-For more information on how to setup Context Data for iOS and Android see our [Sending Custom Properties section](/mobile/sending-custom-properties) in our [Setting up Adobe Analytics for Mobile guide](/mobile).
-For more information on how to set up Context Data for Hearbeat Events see our [Custom Video Metadata section](/heartbeat/#custom-video-metadata) in our [Setting up Adobe Analytics Heartbeat guide](/heartbeat).
+For more information on how to set up Context Data for iOS and Android see the [Sending Custom Properties section](/mobile/sending-custom-properties) in [Setting up Adobe Analytics for Mobile](/mobile).
+For more information on how to set up Context Data for Hearbeat Events see the [Custom Video Metadata section](/heartbeat/#custom-video-metadata) in [Setting up Adobe Analytics Heartbeat guide](/heartbeat).

 ## Segment Destination Specific Options